It starts with an aching.

 "Good, good."
 Martin pats the empty spot beside him in bed, Jon sits and quickly wraps his hand around Martin's, categorizing every little texture, "Still.
 I think we should have Basira send up some statements at least, I-I don't want you starving."

-Jon hates the way his brain lights up at the thought of new statements, "That's ideal."
+Jon hates the way his brain lights up at the thought of new statements, like a dog salivating at the ring of a bell, "That's ideal."

 "And for today I think we can stay in and order some takeaway, yeah?"